Editor's note: This story was originally published in December 2019.

 DVOA measures success on each play based on down and distance, then compares that to an NFL average baseline adjusted for situation and opponent.
 (You can read more of the details here.)
 It's built to balance a measurement of how well a team has played in the past with a forecast of how well a team will play in the future.
 Ratings each year are normalized, accounting for changes in the NFL's offensive environment.
 Even over just the past decade, the NFL has seen offense increase from 5.33 net yards per play in 2010 to 5.49 net yards in 2019.
 (That's down from last year's peak of 5.60 net yards per play.)

-You can find DVOA stats for every season going back to 1986 on the stats pages at Football Outsiders (with 1985 coming this offseason), but the team ratings we run here will be a bit different.
+You can find DVOA stats for every season going back to 1985 on the stats pages at Football Outsiders, but the team ratings we run here will be a bit different.
 Our best of the decade team ratings account for postseason performance, boosting teams that went on strong championship runs and lowering teams that dominated the regular season only to trip over their own feet in the playoffs.
-(Obviously the exceptions are the 2019 teams, which are only measured through the end of the regular season.)
+This is an updated version of a piece that ran during the 2019 season, and 2019 teams are now updated through the playoffs.

 It's important to remember that DVOA is measuring efficiency on a per-play basis, rather than looking at top-line wins and losses.
 And while we are including playoff performance here, it doesn't render the regular season moot.
 So we have a lot of teams ranked higher than teams that beat them in the postseason, and our top 10 overall list for this decade includes only one Super Bowl champion.
 Often, winning a Super Bowl is about getting hot at the right time rather than dominating the league over the course of the entire season.